FanFanFantazy/discord-bot-noobs/README.md

  In the next version, a python program will be connected for proving dynamic data from public websites.
-Meanwhile, a python version program will be developed which aims to embed in a Raspberry Pi to mobilised the server.
+Meanwhile, a python version program will be developed which aims to be embedded in a Raspberry Pi to mobilised the server.